iangregsondev/electrs-docker/README.md

 This repository handles the building and publishing of _electrs_ to Docker Hub.

+All published images in Docker Hub can be seen [here](https://hub.docker.com/repository/docker/iangregsondev/electrs)

 For more information on _electrs_, please see the project repository [here](https://github.com/romanz/electrs)

 ## Prerequisites